Team-building games for companies, organizations, and teams

 Frequently asked questions – short, clear, practical.

-How long should a team-building game last?
+How long should a teambuilding game last?

 For workshops, 15–45 minutes works very well.
 For deep processes, 60–120 minutes.
-More crucial than the length is the evaluation (5–10 minutes).
+More important than length is the evaluation (5–10 minutes).

 Which games are suitable for the office?

-What do I do if the team doesn't want "games"?
+What do I do if the team “doesn’t want games”?

 Common mistakes (and how to avoid them)